3Miracle/QuickFL/README.md

 ## Introduction

 QuickFL is a federated learning training acceleration solution based on QAT hardware acceleration cards.
 It leverages QAT-accelerated DEFLATE encoding technology combined with an adaptive error feedback gradient compression algorithm to reduce communication overhead.
 The framework also features a high-performance homomorphic encryption and decryption software stack, designed around QAT-accelerated modular exponentiation operations, to minimize computational costs.
-This solution enables joint optimization of computation and communication overhead in homomorphic encryption-based federated learning, utilizing QAT hardware acceleration cards..
+This solution enables joint optimization of computation and communication overhead in homomorphic encryption-based federated learning, utilizing QAT hardware acceleration cards.

 ## Structure